Funkoars: 2013–present: Dawn of the Head

 In May 2016, the band released the single, "Mad As Hell".

 Side projects

-In June 2005, Mr Trials released a solo EP, entitled For the Ladies, which received distribution through Obese Records.
+In June 2005, Trials released his debut solo EP, For the Ladies, distributed via Obese Records.
 Trials has also undertaken production for other Australian hip hop recordings, such as Vents' Hard to Kill, a remix of the Hilltop Hoods single, "Clown Prince", and Drapht's albums, Brothers Grimm and Life of Riley.
 In relation to Life of Riley, reviewer, Shane Scott, proclaimed, "If you don't recognise Trials as one of Australia's finest producers by now you are a sleeping motherfucker, but in the end it's you who loses."

 Awards and nominations

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.